sinaaghaee/sinaaghaee/README.md

 - I'm generally interested in Technology, Data Analysis, AI, Business, Finance, and Investment.
 - I'm currently enhancing my data science and machine learning knowledge.
 - I'm trying to improve my programming skills as well.
+- In the pinned repositories section below, you can find some of the small data projects I have done.